xpack/xpm-js/README.md

 ## Note

-The `xpm` tool will be available soon.
+The `xpm` tool is currently experimental and should not be used in production environments.